 Students will also need the following:

-- Paramedic Care Principles and Practice 5th edition (Pearson book) with Mylab access (LINK CAN CHANGE–THIS IS SO YOU SEE IT)
+- Paramedic Care Principles and Practice 5th edition (Pearson book) with Mylab access (students will be provided a purchase link upon acceptance into the program)

-- EMS Testing and Platinum Planner (bought online first day of class) $97.50 and $85
+- EMS Testing and Platinum Planner (online purchase made the first day of class) $97.50 and $85

-- PHTLS– $125 for book Near end of class
+- PHTLS — $125 for book (purchased near the end of class)

 - Castelbranch Pro Advantage Tracker — $4